-In the vast majority of cases, an i7 CPU would be a better fit for a gaming PC, as it would be more affordable and more than sufficiently powerful for most gaming setups.
+In the vast majority of cases, an i7 CPU would be a better fit for a gaming PC.
+It’s more affordable and more than sufficiently powerful for most gaming setups.

-Both are high-end performance-oriented solutions that you’ll only find in serious builds, but which is better for your needs?
-Read on and find out!
+Both are high-end, performance-oriented solutions that you’ll only find in serious builds, but which one is better for your needs?

 One of the first things that you’ll notice about a CPU is its core count.
 Mainstream desktop CPUs have had a high number of cores for a while now, so what does a higher core count mean and how much should you care about it?

 If we look at the latest 9th generation Intel CPUs, the i7 models come with eight physical cores.
 Meanwhile, the mainstream 9th-gen i9 models all also come with eight cores, but with a twist.

 Furthermore, the performance-oriented X-series i7 and i9 models that were designed with high-end workstations and servers in mind all come with hyperthreading and have even more cores and threads.
 However, if your primary concern is gaming, a $1500 16-core/32-thread CPU won’t exactly catch your attention.

 This is not an easy question to answer.
-Namely, while modern games are optimized to make use of multiple CPU cores, not all of them will actually use or need as many cores and threads.
-So, while some will definitely benefit from extra cores, others will simply leave all that extra processing power unused.
+Namely, while modern games are optimized to make use of multiple CPU cores, not all of them will use or need as many cores and threads.
+So, while some will benefit from extra cores, others will simply leave all that extra processing power unused.

 Furthermore, most modern games aren’t even that CPU-intensive, and even the weaker i5 or i3 models can handle them, based on which GPU they’re paired up with (see “bottlenecking” below).

 This is a great way to get some extra performance out of a CPU, so what should you keep in mind here and is overclocking even worth it in this scenario?

 First of all, we should note that not all Intel CPUs support overclocking — only the models marked with a “K” at the end of their model number are unlocked and can be overclocked safely.

-Now, there are both unlocked and non-unlocked i7 and i9 models out there but the i9 models tend to have an upper hand in this regard, as they can generally reach higher maximum clock speeds.
+Now, there are both unlocked and non-unlocked i7 and i9 models out there, but the i9 models tend to have the upper hand in this regard, as they can generally reach higher maximum clock speeds.

-In any case, overclocking an i7 or an i9 is definitely worth it due to their excellent overclocking performance, not to mention that a proper cooler and some case fans would constitute a relatively minor expense compared to the price of the CPU itself.
+In any case, overclocking an i7 or an i9 is worth it due to their excellent overclocking performance, not to mention that a proper cooler and some case fans would constitute a relatively minor expense compared to the price of the CPU itself.

 Integrated graphics are another notable feature that is present in most of Intel’s desktop CPU lineup, and naturally, their high-end offerings are no different.
-However, since the latest i7 and i9 CPUs all use Intel UHD 630 integrated graphics chips, there is no discernible difference in graphics performance.
+However, since the latest i7 and i9 CPUs all use Intel UHD 630 integrated graphics chips, there is no detectable difference in graphics performance.

 Of course, integrated graphics aren’t exactly a top priority in a gaming PC anyway, but they can make for a good backup in case there’s a problem with the GPU.

-Now, the latest i7 CPUs won’t have much trouble even with the most powerful GPUs currently available, so the main reason why you might want to go with an i9 for gaming is if you intend having multiple powerful GPUs.
+Now, the latest i7 CPUs won’t have much trouble even with the most powerful GPUs currently available, so the only reason why you might want to go with an i9 for gaming is if you intend to have multiple powerful GPUs.

 Something that we should also note when comparing i7 and i9 CPUs is the CPU socket.

-Namely, while all the latest mainstream desktop CPUs use the LGA 1151 socket, there are still i9 and even some i7 models that actually use the larger LGA 2066 socket instead — these are the workstation and server-oriented models we have previously mentioned.
+Namely, while all the latest mainstream desktop CPUs use the LGA 1151 socket, there are still i9 and even some i7 models that use the larger LGA 2066 socket instead — these are the workstation and server-oriented models we have previously mentioned.

 So, is there any reason to go with an LGA 2066 motherboard if you’re a gamer?
+Well, not exactly.

 As we have already established, an i7 will be quite sufficient even when paired up with the most powerful mainstream GPU available at the moment.
 Meanwhile, the CPUs that use the LGA 2066 socket are extremely expensive (many cost as much as an entire PC) and you just won’t need all that horsepower in a gaming machine.